 The purpose of this strategy is to provide educational, technical, and financial assistance to landowners (residential, commercial, industrial...etc.); to implement projects that have water quality, water quantity, channel maintenance, trout stream, fen or wetland restoration, or aquatic habitat benefit within the District; and to help achieve the goals of this Plan.
-A detailed description of this program can be found in Appendix L.
+A detailed description of this program can be found in on the District's website: www.lowermnriverwd.org.